wireservice/csvkit/docs/scripts/csvsql.rst

       --no-create           Skip creating a table.
 Only valid when --insert is specified.
       --overwrite           Drop the table before creating.
-      --blanks              Do not coerce empty strings to NULL values.
       --db-schema DB_SCHEMA
                             Optional name of database schema to create table(s) in.